What is 1/3 Cup Doubled in a Recipe? Mastering Fraction Conversions in Baking

 The Importance of Precision in Baking (versus Cooking)

 While precise measurements are helpful in cooking, baking often requires more accuracy.
 This is because baking involves chemical reactions (like leavening) that are sensitive to ingredient ratios.
-Inaccurate measurements can result in a cake that doesn't rise properly, cookies that spread too thin, or bread that's dense and gummy.
-Therefore, particularly when baking, aiming for as much precision as possible is advisable.
+In practice, inaccurate measurements can result in a cake that doesn't rise properly, cookies that spread too thin, or bread that's dense and gummy.
+So, particularly when baking, aiming for as much precision as possible is advisable.

 Frequently Asked Questions (FAQs)